 - This regulator may be rotated around pipe axis 360 degrees.
 For ease of maintenance, the recommended position is with the cover dome (25) upwards. - 2.
 Provide space below, above, and around regulator for removal of parts during maintenance. - Install block valves and pressure gauges to provide means for adjustment, operation, bypass, or removal of the regulator.
-A pipeline strainer is recommended before inlet to remove typical pipeline debris from entering valve and damaging internal "soft goods", primarily the dynamic seal. - Downstream Sensing Installation Considerations Internal or External Sensing: - a.
+A pipeline strainer is recommended before inlet to remove typical pipeline debris from entering valve and damaging internal "soft goods", primarily the dynamic seal. - 4.
+Downstream Sensing Installation Considerations Internal or External Sensing: - a.
 The regulator may be installed with internal or external sensing.
-Unless otherwise specified, the regulator is supplied by factory
+Unless otherwise

-CAUTION
+▲ CAUTION